acbg/mycv/index.md

 <!-- `11/2023 - 04/2025` -->
 __Patent Specialist__, [Papula-Nevinpat](https://www.papula-nevinpat.com) (Helsinki, Finland)

-- Managed client patent portfolios, guided and supervised the patent application process from invention through drafting, grant, and beyond.
+- Managed client patent portfolios, guiding the patent application process from invention through drafting, grant, and beyond.
-- Conducted technical analysis for patent applications, ensuring accuracy and compliance with legal standards.
+- Conducted technical analysis for patent applications to ensure accuracy and compliance with legal standards.
-- Reviewed and evaluated technological innovations in various domains, including software, hardware, and physics-based applications.
+- Reviewed and evaluated technological innovations across software, hardware, and Physics-based applications.
-- Collaborated with legal and scientific client teams to provide technical insights and strategy for intellectual property protection.
+- Collaborated with legal and scientific teams to provide technical insights and strategies for intellectual property protection.
-- Analysed and searched large datasets of prior-art libraries
+- Analysed and searched extensive prior-art databases, contributing to informed decision-making.

 `2022 - 2023`
 <!-- `04/2022 - 10/2023` -->
 __Senior Manufacturing Engineer__, [Dispelix](https://www.dispelix.com) (Espoo, Finland)

-- Led manufacturing projects, developing processes for the fabrication and characterisation of optical waveguides to be used in AR (augmented reality) applications, from concept to execution.
+- Led manufacturing projects for optical waveguides used in augmented reality applications, overseeing processes from concept to execution.
-- Fully developed hard-master replication processes in a clean room environment, improving process efficiency and minimising fabrication times.
+- Developed hard-master replication processes in a clean room environment, significantly improving process efficiency and reducing fabrication times.
-- Directly communicated with project managers and customers to align project specifications and expectations.
+- Effectively communicated with project managers and customers to align on project specifications and expectations.
-- Delivered samples within tight deadlines and presented reports to diverse stakeholders.
+- Delivered samples promptly and presented detailed reports to diverse stakeholders, enhancing communication and project transparency.
 - Contributed to process optimization and consolidation to enhance operational efficiency.
-- Mentored and guided team members, introducing them to standard protocols and tools.
+- Contributed to process optimization initiatives, resulting in enhanced operational efficiency while mentoring team members in standard protocols.

 `2017 – 2022`
 <!-- `11/2017 – 03/2022` -->
 __Postdoctoral Researcher__, [Aalto University](https://www.aalto.fi) (Espoo, Finland)

-- Designed, fabricated and characterised several types of optoelectronic devices.
+- Designed, fabricated and characterized various optoelectronic devices, contributing to the advancement of the field.
-- Created simulation models for LEDs and PV cells, enhancing the understanding of devices performance and the electroluminescent cooling effect of LEDs.
+- Created simulation models for LEDs and photovoltaic cells, deepening the understanding of device performance and the electroluminescent cooling effect.
-- Developed Python-based tools for statistical analysis of complex datasets containing several characteristics of hundreds of devices per wafer.
+- Developed Python-based tools for statistical analysis of complex datasets, streamlining data processing for hundreds of devices.
-- Maintained and operated advanced fabrication and characterization systems.
+- Maintained and operated sophisticated fabrication and characterization systems, ensuring high-quality results.
-- Supervised and trained junior researchers (Masters and PhD. students) on experimental and analytical tools.
+- Supervised and trained junior researchers in experimental techniques and analytical methods.

 `2017`
 <!-- `05/2017 – 10/2017` -->
 __Research Assistant__, [EU-JRC](https://joint-research-centre.ec.europa.eu/index_en) (Ispra, Italy)

-- Contributed to developing IEC measurement standards for bi-facial photovoltaic modules.
+- Contributed to the development of IEC measurement standards for bifacial photovoltaic modules.
-- Conducted experimental analysis using industrial-standard simulation tools.
+- Conducted experimental analyses using industrial-standard simulation tools, enhancing the reliability of research findings.

 {::comment}
 - Supported junior researchers in laboratory techniques and methodologies.